Skip to content

 95. Evidence of best management practices for soils and peat?

-The company reports that it monitors water levels on estates using peat subsidence measurement, GIS remote sensing, and 3D flood risk modelling, and conducts hydrographic and topographic mapping of the peatland planting.
-It also uses leguminous cover crops, empty fruit bunches, and POME to improve the quality of the soil.
+The company reports monitoring water levels on its estates through peat subsidence measurement, GIS remote sensing, and 3D flood risk modelling.
+It has also conducted hydrographic and topographic mapping of peatland plantings and utilised leguminous cover crops, empty fruit bunches, and POME to enhance soil quality.

 • Y